If You're Considering A Dram Shop Claim Against Sherlock's, We Have Some Important Information for You

 It's still a little surprising to see no disposition taken at the end of a "failure to report" investigation.
 When supplied that information by police, I would think that means they had to address the breach when it occurred and maybe even make some arrests.
 With information on the police report confirming a breach, it seems as though the bar's failure to report it should be an automatic citation.
-However, it's only mandatory that a bar call it in if certain criteria are met, so maybe this incident was found not to qualify in a technical sense.
+However, it's only mandatory that a bar call it in if certain criteria are met, so maybe this incident was found not to qualify for technical reasons.

 4/04/2014: A citizen's complaint this time did not focus on just over-service.
 Rather, the claim is threefold: Sale or distribution of alcohol to a minor, possession or permitting possession of drugs on premises, and over-serving an intoxicated individual.

 That's a pretty hefty combination of allegations, although the vagueness of the report leaves us with only guesses about how everything actually took place that evening.
 In any event, it looks as though the TABC wasn't able to find enough evidence of any of these charges to issue sanctions on the bar, as the complaint was closed about a month after it was opened with no disposition.